Azure-Samples/contoso-chat/docs/workshop/docs/01-Introduction/02-RAG-Pattern.md

 # 2. The RAG Pattern

-Foundation large language models are trained on massive quantities of public data, giving them the ability to answer general questions effectively.
-However, our retail copilot needs responses grounded in _private data_ that exists in the retailer's data stores. _Retrieval Augmented Generation_ (RAG) is a design pattern that provides a popular solution to this challenge with this workflow:

-1. The user query arrives at our copilot implementation via the endpoint (API).
-1. The copilot sends the text query to a **retrieval** service which vectorizes it for efficiency.
-1. It uses this vector to query a search index for matching results (e.g., based on similarity)
-1. The retrieval service returns results to the copilot, potentially with semantic ranking applied.
-1. The copilot **augments** the user prompt with this knowledge, and invokes the chat model.
-1. The chat model now **generates** responses _grounded_ in the provided knowledge.
+The workshop teaches you to **build, evaluate, and deploy a retail copilot** code-first on Azure AI - using the _Retrieval Augmented Generation_ (RAG) design pattern to make sure that our copilot responses are grounded in the (private) data maintained by the enterprise, for this application.

 ![RAG](./../img/rag-design-pattern.png)

+Let's learn how this design pattern works in the context of our Contoso Chat application.
+Click on the tabs in order, to understand the sequence of events shown in the figure above.

+---

+=== "1.
+Get Query"

+    !!! info "The user query arrives at our copilot implementation via the endpoint (API)"

+    Our deployed Contoso Chat application is exposed as a hosted API endpoint using Azure Container Apps.
+The inoming "user query" has 3 components: the user _question_ (text input), the user's _customer ID_ (text input), and an optional _chat history_ (object array).

+    The API server extracts these parameters from the incoming request, and invokes the Contoso Chat application - starting the workflow reflecting this RAG design pattern.

+=== "2.
+Vectorize Query"

+    !!! info "The copilot sends the text query to a **retrieval** service after first vectorizing it."

+    The Contoso Chat application converts the text question into a vectorized query using a Large Language "Embedding" Model (e.g., Azure Open AI `text-embedding-ada-002`).
+This is then sent to the information retrieval service (e.g., Azure AI Search) in the next step.

+=== "3. **Retrieve** Matches"

+    !!! info "The retrieval service uses the vectorized query to return matching results based on similarity"

+    The information retrieval service maintains a search index for relevant information (here, for our product catalog).
+In this step, we use the vectorized query from the previous step to find and return _matching product results_ based on vector similarity.
+The information retrieval service can also use features like _semantic ranking_ to order the returned results.

+=== "4. **Augment** Query"

+    !!! info "The copilot **augments** the question with this knowledge for an enhanced _model prompt_."

+    The Contoso Chat application combines the user's original _question_ with returned "documents" from the information retrieval service, to create an enhanced _model prompt_.
+This is made easier using prompt template technologies (e.g., Prompty) with placeholders - for chat history, retrieved documents, and customer profile information - that are filled in at this step.

+=== "3. **Generate** Response"

+    !!! info "The chat model is invoked with this prompt, generating a grounded response as the returned result."

+    This enhanced prompt is now sent to the Large Language "chat" model (e.g., Azure OpenAI `gpt-35-turbo` or `gpt-4o`) which sees the enhanced prompt (retrieved documents, customer profile data, chat history) as _grounding_ context for generating the final response, improving the quality (e.g., relevance, groundedness) of results returned from Contoso Chat.